 The UAE may be a challenging place for U.S. companies to do business, especially if they are unfamiliar with banking practices in the region.
 Payment recovery tends to be slower than in the United States and Europe.
 Payment delays of many months and sometimes years are not uncommon.

-Trade financing has become increasingly common in the UAE, and most local and international banks offer services to small and medium-sized enterprises, allowing them to trade with local and international markets.
+Trade financing is very common in the UAE, and most local and international banks offer services to small and medium-sized enterprises, allowing them to trade with local and international markets.
 Commercial Letters of Credit (LCs) are extensively used as a means of payment in overseas trade.
 The most commonly used types of LCs include: Sight, Deferred Payment, and Revolving.
 Provisions of the Commercial Transactions Law (CTL) are complementary to the parties’ intentions and who often elect to be governed instead by International Chamber of Commerce (ICC) Uniform Custom and Practice for Documentary Credit.
 According to the CTL, in absence of any clear indication, the LC is considered be irrevocable in contrast to international standards.

 Checks are an important payment instrument in the UAE for transactions of large amounts.
-Checks are processed and cleared digitally on the same day using Image Check Clearing System (ICCS) has accelerated check processing since it was introduced in 2008.
-Bounced checks are considered a criminal offense and can be punished by prison sentences.
+Checks are processed and cleared digitally on the same day using Image Check Clearing System (ICCS) .
+Bounced checks are considered a criminal offense in most cases and can be punished by prison sentences.

 Electronic fund transfers are widely used in the UAE.
-The Central Bank operates the UAE Funds Transfer System (UAEFT) the only real-time gross settlement (RTGS) system serving retail and large value payments.
-It also introduced the International Bank Account Numbers (IBAN) system for use by all bank customers in the country in November 2011.
-The system is designed to minimize the risk of errors during cross-border transactions.
+The Central Bank of the UAE (CBUAE) operates the UAE Funds Transfer System (UAEFT) the only real-time gross settlement (RTGS) system serving retail and large value payments.
+CBUAE imposes the use of the International Bank Account Numbers (IBAN) system. .

 The Central Bank launched the UAE SWITCH scheme in 1996, which now connects the ATMs of all but 3 small foreign banks.
 The scheme allows cardholders to withdraw cash from any of the 4,500 ATMs in the UAE, and through its connection to GCCNET, allows cardholders to obtain service at ATMs throughout the Gulf region.